In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-The Lansinoh Manual Breast Pump is the top-performing manual pump with an average of 0.28 ounces per minute, performing better than the lowest electric pump.
-While it lags behind some electric options in terms of speed and efficiency, and you can only pump one side at a time, it performed well.
-In our tests, the Haakaa collected a significant amount of milk with its passive letdown system.
-While it doesn't score well in this sub-metric, we were satisfied, given the small effort and that it isn't actually a pump.
+The Lansinoh Manual is the top-performing manual pump, with an average of 0.28 ounces per minute, better than the lowest electric pump.
+It lags behind most electric options for speed and efficiency, and you can only pump one side at a time, but it performed well.

 breast pump - we had a lactating mother test each pump to determine the average...